adamsilver/fdpb/checkout.md

 [3/14/2017] Oyvind Valland: No we don't.
 Only a handful of cards (debit) show those and it provides more hassle for the customer to enter than benefit to us in verifying card details.
 [3/14/2017] Oyvind Valland: If the card is stolen, having to enter a valid from date isn't going to stop the thief
 [3/14/2017] Oyvind Valland: Name on card is something we do ask for but i do not believe stripe uses it for verification.
 If i remember correctly, only the numerics contained in card details are used for verification.
 That is, house numbers are used, but not street names

+ME: Do you really need street name then etc

+[15:07, 3/14/2017] Oyvind Valland: In order to verify card details I think the answer is no. I do recommend that you ask for it for your own records.
+Being able to eyeball this stuff is very handy in any situation where you have to query what's happened
+[15:07, 3/14/2017] Oyvind Valland: besides, I think people kind of expect that they'll have to provide an address (at least one which is used for both billing and shipping)

+This is interesting as yes we now know why we're asking for it.
+And this is also a good reason to include all the right people in design.
+Not just "designers", but so called "non designers" too.
 -->

 ## Check details page